-mg of LGD4033 7-10 days prior to his test, it could still be detected in his urine at an estimated concentration of 4 ng/ml.
-As for the second urine sample, given the lack of studies on the excretion of Ligandrol, she did not discount the possibility that it could still be detected in urine a year later at an estimated concentration of 0.09 ng/ml.
-This is even more so because of the variations of LGD 4033 detected in the two different bottles of Plantman which opens the door to the real possibility that a Plantman capsule could also contain more LGD 4033 that what was detected by both the INRS and UQAM laboratory and that the Ligandrol detection window might be longer as a result.
+mg of LGD4033 7-10 days prior to his test, it could still be detected in his urine at an estimated concentration of 0.09 ng/ml.
+As for the second test, given the lack of studies on the excretion of Ligandrol, she did not discount the possibility that it could still be detected in urine a year later at an estimated concentration of 0.2 ng/ml.
+This is even more so because of the variations of LGD 4033 detected in the two different bottles of Plantman.
+This mean that there is also a real possibility that a Plantman capsule could also contain more LGD 4033 that what was detected by both the INRS and UQAM laboratory and that the Ligandrol detection window might be longer as a result.